-OVR/OVRB will continuously respond to and improve our efforts to ensure that our staff that need reasonable accommodations receive these accommodations.
+OVR/OVRB will continuously respond to and improve our efforts to ensure that our staff that need reasonable accommodation receive this accommodation.

 The need to establish a Structured Discovery CRP and enhance the capability to services individuals with Autism and other social skills impairments can only benefit the individuals we serve and increase their ability to be successful in obtaining competitive integrated employment.